-The previous version of the XPS 13 was a hit as well, driven in part by what Dell dubs the Infinity Display -- a near borderless screen that lets the company fit a 13.3-inch screen into a laptop with the footprint of a typical 11-inch.
-The effect of the thin bezel is stunning, especially in versions upgraded to have a touch screen, as that display offers 3,200 by 1,800 pixel QHD+ (quad HD) resolution and is fitted with an edge-to-edge glass overlay that gives the XPS 13 some added flair.
+As was the case with previous versions of the XPS 13, Dell's InfinityEdge display is a key plus.
+That near-borderless display lets the company fit a 13.3-inch screen into a laptop with the footprint of a typical 11-inch model.
+The effect of the thin bezel is stunning, especially in versions upgraded to have a touch screen, as that display offers 3,200 by 1,800 pixel QHD+ (quad HD) resolution (the non-touch versions have a more basic 1,920 x 1,080 full HD display).

 The laptops above, regardless of their configuration, share one thing in common -- they are great for every task save high-end gaming.
 For that you need a laptop with serious graphics chops.
 It's easy to spend tons of money on such systems -- over $5,000 for those who demand the very best performance, along with a little (or a lot of) panache.
 For those with more modest budgets, it's possible to get a very satisfying gaming experience while leaving some dollars in your pocket.

 The 14-inch Razer Blade (Est. $1,900 and up) measures just 13.6 by 9.3 by.7 inches and weighs just 4.10 pounds, yet manages to pack true gaming prowess into what's pretty much an Ultrabook form factor.
 Finally, experts say, a real gamer that you can toss into your backpack on a daily basis.